musana-engineering/musana.engineering.github.io/2025-09-6-devops-playbook-for-production-ai.markdown

 <img src="../assets/img/resources.jpg"/>

-For enhanced security, the AML workspace is deployed inside GloboRealty’s private Virtual Network.
-All communication between the workspace, the Storage Account, and Key Vault is routed through Private Endpoints, keeping traffic entirely on Microsoft’s backbone network and off the public internet.

-Access control between the workspace and its dependent services is handled via Managed Identity, ensuring role-based access without storing credentials in code.
-All secrets and sensitive credentials are centrally managed in Azure Key Vault, where they are securely stored, versioned, and retrieved on demand by pipelines and workloads.
+**Security Considerations**
+- VNET integration for the AML Workspace to keep workloads isolated.
+- Private Endpoints for Storage and Key Vault to keep traffic on the Microsoft backbone.
+- Managed Identity handles RBAC securely between AML and dependent services.
+- Key Vault stores secrets and sensitive credentials, retrieved securely on demand.

 At this point, we have a secure foundation for our AI platform.
 Next, we’ll move to data acquisition, where we’ll connect to Snowflake and ingest house price data into Blob Storage as the raw/bronze dataset.